warrensbox/health-check/README.md

 The `health-check` command-line tool concurrently checks all target groups' health status (for target groups that are attached to a load balancer).

+The program returns 0 when you have at least one healthy target for each service.

 ## Installation

 `health-check` is available for MacOS and Linux based operating systems.